 JENNY POLAK: ICE Escape Signs is the 2018-2019 Tufts PUBLIC project, a program of yearlong, temporary public art projects designed for spaces outside the Art Galleries and throughout the school’s Medford/Somerville and SMFA campuses.

 Jenny Polak makes site and community responsive art that reframes immigrant-citizen relations, amplifying demands for social justice.
 Originally from England, her work draws on her background in architecture and socially engaged projects, as well as her own family history of migration.
 She focuses on detention centers, racial profiling, and strategies for surviving hostile authorities.
-As an exhibiting artist in the upcoming exhibition Walls Turned Sides: Artists Confront the Justice System (coming to TUAG Spring 2020), Polak will work with the Tufts community to create a series of site-respondent signs throughout campus beginning in the fall as part of her ongoing series – ICE Escape Signs.
+As an exhibiting artist in the upcoming exhibition Walls Turned Sides: Artists Confront the Justice System (coming to TUAG Spring 2020), Polak worked with members of the Tufts community to create a series of site-respondent signs as part of her ongoing series – ICE Escape Signs.
 A decentered public art project, ICE Escape Signs are designed for specific floorplans and draw attention to the fact that people are living in daily fear of being caught in a raid by Immigration and Customs Enforcement (ICE).
 On view throughout the 2019/2020 academic year at SMFA at Tufts and the Aidekman Art Center Media Wall, the project is accompanied by a website at http://www.escapesignstufts.com/.